 - the amount available in the Discretionary Housing Payment budget at the time of the application

-- the possible impact on us of not making such an award, for example, the pressure on priority homeless accommodation; or any other special circumstances brought to our attention
+- the possible impact on us of not making such an award.
+This could be, the pressure on priority homeless accommodation; or any other special circumstances brought to our attention

-We will decide how much to award based on all of the circumstances.
+We decide how much to award based on all the circumstances.
 This may be an amount below the difference between the liability and the payment of Housing Benefit.
-An award of a Discretionary Housing Payment does not guarantee that a further award will be made at a later date, even if the claimant's circumstances have not changed.
+An award of a Discretionary Housing Payment does not guarantee that we will make a further award, this is even if the claimant's circumstances have not changed.

 Income and expenditure